Echo-webx/AsDelivery/frontend/README.md

 ## Additional information

 - The application fetches data from the **NestJS backend**.
-- Environment variables are used to manage API endpoints and other configurations.
 - Uses **Next.js App Router** for modern routing and layout management.

 ## License